biazhong/test/README.md

 To use a built-in procedure (e.g., GSP, KT, PASS, or FBKT), follow these steps:

 ##### 1) Configuring Input Parameters
 Each procedure requires specific input parameters.
-Below are the parameters for each built-in procedure.
+For detailed input parameters and their explanations for each procedure, see the details listed below:
+- <a href="aaa">Input Parameters for GSP</a>
+- <a href="aaa"> Input Parameters for the KT Procedure </a>
+- <a href="aaa"> Input Parameters for the PASS Procedure</a>
+- <a href="aaa"> Input Parameters for the FBKT Procedure</a>

 ##### 📋 Input Parameters for GSP